- Are you looking for a role in data science? You’ll have a far easier time coming from the Reporting, MIS or Business Intellgence fields

-- Algorithms are too mathematical and difficult to understand: Start by building an intuitive understanding about these techniques first and then move on to the mathematical details.
+- Algorithms are too mathematical and difficult to understand: Start by building an intuitive understanding of these techniques first and then move on to the mathematical details.
 Here, I’m suggesting a top-down approach focused more on the practical aspect.
 You must be able to interpret the model result (such as understanding if the model is performing well or not)

-8. Identify the business problem (related to your role), convert it to a data problem and make predictions
+8. Identify the business problem (related to your role), convert it to a data problem, and make predictions

 So, where can you find a dataset for your domain?
 Finding a business problem can be difficult.

 You should talk to the leadership or team managers and take one of their business challenges as your project.
 Here, the first step is to convert the business problem to a data problem.
-Then, start moving down the steps we had discussed in point #5 earlier – hypothesis generation, data collection, data exploration, data cleaning and finally model building and validation.
+Then, start moving down the steps we had discussed in point #5 earlier – hypothesis generation, data collection, data exploration, data cleaning, and finally model building and validation.

 One of the major advantages you have as a BI professional is that you are already familiar with the variables in the dataset.
 Your detective analytics skills will help you understand the variable(s) relationships as well.
-You can jump to tasks like data cleaning, transformation, identifying the right evaluation metric, setting validation set and finally model building.
+You can jump to tasks like data cleaning, transformation, identifying the right evaluation metric, setting validation set, and finally model building.

 You should take some time and watch the below webinar by Tavish Srivastava to understand the importance of defining the problem statement and hypothesis generation: